munificent/craftinginterpreters/book/classes.md

 ^code lox-class-callable (2 before, 1 after)

-That interface requires two methods.
-The interesting one is `call()`:
+That interface requires two methods:

-^code lox-class-call
+^code lox-class-call-arity

+The interesting one is `call()`.
 When you "call" a class, it instantiates a new LoxInstance for the called class and returns it.
-LoxCallable also requires one other helper method:

-^code lox-class-arity

-This is how `visitCallExpr()` checks to see if you passed the right number of arguments to it.
-For now, we'll say that you can't pass any.
+The `arity()` method is how the interpreter validates that you passed the right number of arguments to a callable.
+For now, we'll say you can't pass any.
 When we get to user-defined constructors, we'll revisit this.

-The remaining piece is LoxInstance, our runtime representation of an instance of a Lox class.
+That leads us to LoxInstance, the runtime representation of an instance of a Lox class.
 Again, our first iteration starts small:

 ^code lox-instance